-Patriot Viper 4 DDR4-3400 16GB RAMRAM stands for random access memory.
+RAM stands for random access memory.
 This is where a PC stores data before it’s processed.
-A RAM DIMM (Dual Insert Memory Module) is made of up memory chips that a PC can write (and rewrite) rapidly.
-RAM is a form of volatile memory, which means that it only holds onto data while the chip is powered and erases everything when you shut down.
-RAM is measured in gigabytes (GB).
+A RAM DIMM (Dual in-line Memory Module), or more simply thought of as a RAM stick, is made of up of memory chips that a PC can write (and rewrite) rapidly.
+RAM is a form of volatile memory, which means that it only holds onto data while the chip is powered and erases everything when you shut down the PC.
+RAM memory is measured in gigabytes (GB).

 This article is part of the Tom's Hardware Glossary.